Alcohol overdose, also known as alcohol poisoning, is a serious consequence of consuming large quantities of alcohol in a short space of time.

 Renaissance Recovery’s Alcoholism Treatment

-In most cases of alcohol use disorder, outpatient treatment is highly effective.
+In most cases of an alcohol use disorder, outpatient treatment is highly effective.
 As long as your AUD is not too severe, and as long as you have a supportive home environment, our intensive outpatient and partial hospitalization programs are designed to help you detox and remain alcohol-free.

 Our treatment programs deliver an integrated approach of medication-assisted treatment (MAT) and psychotherapy.
 With MAT, you can take advantage of FDA-approved medications to ease the intensity of withdrawal symptoms while minimizing cravings.